ipfs-inactive/docs/README.md

 2. Load [localhost:1313](http://localhost:1313) in your web browser.
 3. Edit and add things!

 To create a production build, run `make build` instead.
-You’ll find the final static site in the `public` directory.
+You'll find the final static site in the `public` directory.

 ## License